Piotr Trochowski: International career

 Since Trochowski was born in Poland, he was eligible to play for Poland.
 His mother sent several letters to the Polish Football Association (PZPN), informing it about her talented son and about his willingness to cap for Poland.
 The PZPN, however, was not interested, which disappointed both Trochowski and his mother, and he chose to play for Germany.
 Trochowski said in response, "My heart is closer to Poland, but nobody there was interested in me, so I play for the Germans.
 There was no reply to my mother's letter, and the Germans were interested in me."
 He said this in an interview in August 2005.
 In the German daily Die Welt, however, Trochowski said that, "Even back then, I wanted to play for Germany, because here I enjoyed my schooling and gained my footballing skills."

 Trochowski played for the German under-20 team at the 2003 FIFA World Youth Championship.
 One year after his move to Hamburg, senior national coach Joachim Löw called him for the first time, and he debuted on 7 October 2006 in a friendly against Georgia at the Ostseestadion in Rostock; he started the game and was replaced by Torsten Frings for the final 14 minutes of the 2–0 victory.
 After having appeared six times during the qualification matches, Trochowski was selected for the final 23-man squad for Euro 2008, but was unused as Germany reached the final.
 He scored his first international goal on 15 October 2008, the sole goal in a 2010 World Cup Qualifier against Wales in Mönchengladbach.
+He was part of the German squad for 2010 FIFA World Cup in South Africa where the team became third.